ukushu/BasicCrawler/README.md

 Use ```Erik``` only without this repository!

 Important:
+* Here is a lot of shit-code that must be not used at all -- especially in production :)
 * This repo supports async and sync html download methods.
 Better to use only async!
 * Better do not use functions with "Advanced" in name as they may crash your app.
 This functions needed only if not able get some html with "no-advanced" functions.